-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by (Trained service technician only), that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

-Symptom Action CD or DVD drive is not recognized.
-1. Make sure that: recognized.
+Symptom Action CD or DVD drive is not 1.
+Make sure that: recognized.
 The IDE channel to which the CD or DVD drive is attached (primary or secondary) is enabled in the Configuration/Setup Utility program.
 All cables and jumpers are installed correctly.
 The correct device driver is installed for the CD or DVD drive.
-2. Run CD or DVD drive diagnostic programs.
+2. Run the CD or DVD drive diagnostic programs.
 3. Reseat the following components: a.
 CD or DVD drive b.
 CD or DVD drive cable c.
 (Trained service technician only) System board 4.
-Replace the following components one at a time, in the order shown, restarting the computer each time: a.
-CD or DVD drive b.
-CD or DVD drive cable c.
-(Trained service technician only) System board
+Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.
+A CD or DVD is not working 1.
+Clean the CD or DVD. correctly.
+2. Run the CD or DVD drive diagnostic programs.
+3. Reseat the CD or DVD drive cable.
+4. Reseat the CD or DVD drive.
+5. Replace the CD or DVD drive The CD or DVD drive tray is not Make sure that the server is turned on. working.
+Insert the end of a straightened paper clip into the manual tray-release opening.
+3. Reseat the CD or DVD drive.
+4. Replace the CD or DVD drive.